Worldwide leaders in top performance sports

 The breeding programme aimed at top performance sport demonstrates success in all disciplines:

-- With five gold, five silver and seven bronze medals, horses bred in Germany won 17 out of a total of 45 possible medals (37.8 percent).
-Nine of these 17 medals were won by German horses in dressage, and six came from eventing.
+With seven gold, four silver and two bronze medals, German-bred horses won thirteen out of a possible 37 medals (35 percent).
+Six of these thirteen medals were won by German horses in dressage and five in eventing.

 The quantity of German-bred horses at Olympic Games and their success prove that the breeding, training and assessment systems in Germany are ideally aligned.
 The development of young horses through state competitions and through the ultimate showcase of the Bundeschampionate, the German national championships for young horses, appears to form the foundations of the long-standing success of German horses.